+• A post-class quiz

+This quiz will be available only from 4:40pm Monday until 11:59pm Tuesday Pittsburgh time.
+No credit will be given for the quiz outside of this timeframe.
+There will be 14 quizzes, and the lowest two scored quizzes will be dropped and 12 will be counted in your final grade.
+Each post-class quiz is worth 2.5%

+Note: The quizzes are meant to sample what you have learned, but do not cover all the material in each class.
+You are responsible for the full content of the pre-class and in-class material on the final exam.

+Policy on collaboration and cheating

+Collaboration is not permitted in this class.

+Cheating will be treated very seriously.

+The following are OK:

+- Discussing the requirements of the project as long as no code is discussed - Discussing general approaches to solving the project as long as no code is discussed - Finding code samples from the textbook and class handouts.

+The following are considered cheating:

+- Discussing code

-The following are considered cheating: Discussing code Showing anyone your code Looking at anyone else's code Having anyone else produce code for you Having anyone else correct your code for you Any code copied from another source must be clearly cited.
+- Showing anyone your code

+- Looking at anyone else's code

+- Having anyone else produce code for you

+- Having anyone else correct your code for you

+Any code copied from another source must be clearly cited.
 Provide as a comment in the code the exact URL where the code was copied from.
-Code that is provided by the instructors is allowed as long as the code is clearly cited as being provided by the instructors.
-Of course, if you have violated the spirit of the project, you will earn zero points.
-Copying code without citing it is cheating.
+Of course, if you have violated the spirit of the project, you will earn 0 points.
+If the copied code is not cited then that is an academic violation.

 A student who shares code with another student will be treated the same as the person who does the copying.
 Keep your own code safe.

-The penalty for each instance of cheating, whether on a quiz, exam, or homework project, will be a zero for that assignment and a lowering of the final grade by one letter (e.g. from B to C).
-More egregious cheating may result in failing the class.
-In addition to any penalties imposed by the instructor, all cheating and plagiarism infractions will be reported in writing to the Associate Dean for the program, the Associate Dean of Faculty, the Dean of Student Affairs, and the Dean.
+The maximum penalty for the first instance of cheating, whether on a quiz, exam, or homework project, may result in a failing grade for the course and possible expulsion from the program.

+In addition to any penalties imposed by the instructor, including failing the course, all cheating and plagiarism infractions will be reported in writing to the Associate Dean for the program, the Associate Dean of Faculty, the Dean of Student Affairs, and the Dean.
 They will review and determine if expulsion should be recommended.
-The report will become part of the student's record.
+The report will become part of the student's permanent record.

 The appropriate people to refer to for help in homework projects are the TAs and the instructors.
 They can look at your code and help you with it.
 See them during office hours.

+Communication Guidelines

+Given that:

-Communication Guidelines Given that: There are very many students in 95-702, so dealing with lots of individual email doesn't scale.
-Other students often have the same questions you do There are TA and instructor office hours Regarding Class Absences: 1 Destruction of the destruction of the second s
+- There are very many students in 95-702, so dealing with lots of individual email doesn't scale. - Other students often have the same questions you do - There are TA and instructor office hours

-Pioodooning general approaches to conting the project de long de lie code le dioedoodd
+Regarding Class Absences:

-Don't send us small we don't need to know

-• Come to office hours if you have residual questions.
+- Don't send us email, we don't need to know. - You are responsible for the content. - Watch the recorded version of the class. - Come to office hours if you have residual questions. - Don't come and ask: "what went on in class?"